e-zafitiana/Crypto-Robot-Python-for-Finance/README.md

 ## ⚠️ Disclaimer

-All original content, including videos and exercise descriptions, belongs to **Crypto Robot**.
+> **Disclaimer:** All original content belongs to **Crypto Robot**.
-This repository only shares **my personal solutions and notes** for learning and practice purposes.
+> This repo contains only my personal solutions and notes.
-I highly recommend following the official course for full learning experience.
+> Please follow the official course for the full experience.
+> *Some exercises were inspired by the author’s solutions.*

 ---